Highlights of the Collection - Take Two

 Anthology - Heart of the Land (1994)

 Thirty essays in support of the Nature Conservancy's 'Last Great Places' initiative.
-No fewer than ten authors represented in the Collection contributed.
+Contributions by no fewer than ten authors represented in the Collection.
 The copy in the Collection was the working copy of Peter Matthiessen, one of the contributors.
 [Link]

 *David Brower - Let the Rivers Run (1995)